Remedy-Entertainment/USDBook/src/terminology/path.md

 # Path

-Prims and properties are defined through unique `paths` inside the scene hierarchy.
+Prims and properties are identified by unique `paths` inside the scene hierarchy.
 They are a textual representation of a hierarchy - similar to folder paths in most operating systems - where each prim is separated from its parent or child via the `/` delimiter.

 Just like folders, paths can be relative or absolute.
 Absolute paths always start with `/`